bhupendra-25bai10468/ai-ml-project/README.md

 ## ⚠️ Important Notes

-You should enter positive and valid numbers into the appropriate fields to ensure the calculation of your daily caloric intake is accurate and it will not save any of your data.
+You should enter positive and valid numbers into the appropriate fields to ensure the calculation of your daily caloric intake is accurate.
+This program does not store any user data.

 ---